 Contact: Instructor of Japanese Sachiko Kondo

-Incoming students with previous training in Russian should take the Russian Placement Test to determine the appropriate level to continue studying Russian.
+Incoming students with previous training in Russian should contact Thomas Newlin, Chair of Russian, to determine the appropriate level to continue their study of the language.

 Suggested Course Sequence: New students considering a major should take a Russian language course in their first semester.
 We encourage new students with or without previous training to take a related course in translation, such as Russian literature, culture, history, or politics during their first year.